taijulsir/event-management/questions_and_answers.md

 #### Answer: C

 <i>Write your explanation here</i>
-When we call the sum(1, "2") function, JavaScript performs type coercion to convert the number 1 to a string, and then it concatenates the two strings together, resulting in the string "12".
+ Explanation: When we call the sum(1, "2") function, JavaScript performs type coercion to convert the number 1 to a string, and then it concatenates the two strings together, resulting in the string "12".
 So, the correct answer is indeed "12."
 </p>
 </details>